caltechlibrary/newt/newt-presentation2.md

 - psql
 - postgrest

-# Step four define routes and map templates
+# Step four write some Mustache templates

 - text editor

+(this step will eventually be replaced by generated code)

+# Step five define routes

+- text editor

-# Step five, fire everything up and test
+# Time to test, fire everything up

-- PostgREST
 - newt
 - web browser

 # What did we see?

-- Code generation
+- Code generation (SQL, PostgREST config)
 - Data pipelines and a bunch-o-services
 - Minimal browser expectations